This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Gardeners

 This garden is relatively small and low-maintenance.
-A Junior Gardener visits once a month for about two hours to take care of essential upkeep.
-The overview below shows the type of gardener involved and the estimated monthly time required.
+A Junior Gardener visits monthly for approximately two hours to handle essential upkeep.

-Each garden we maintain is assigned a dedicated point of contact, an Expert Gardener who oversees the work and handles all communication.
-For this garden, that’s Alberto.
+Each garden we maintain is assigned a dedicated point of contact, an Expert Gardener who oversees all communication and quality.
+For this garden, that role is fulfilled by Alberto.

-Would you like to learn more about Alberto or explore the different types of maintenance services we offer?
-Read more about it on our maintenance page!
+Would you like to learn more about Alberto or explore our different maintenance services?
+Visit our Maintenance page!

 Calculations